AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 For local development, Developers have full access to CRXDE Lite (`/crx/de`)  and the AEM Web Console (`/system/console`).

-Note that on local development (using the SDK), `/apps` and `/libs` can be written to directly, which is different from Cloud environments where those top level folders are immutable.
+On local development (using the SDK), `/apps` and `/libs` can be written to directly, which is different from Cloud environments where those top level folders are immutable.

 ### AEM as a Cloud Service Development tools {#aem-as-a-cloud-service-development-tools}